This policy outlines the ways schools may offer VET to students.

 Parents may choose to purchase additional items or items beyond those required by the school.
 For example, if parents choose to purchase a more expensive brand or additional item intended to be kept by the student, or travel or excursions such as celebratory functions.

-- The Department will review the Application form and create an Initiative Agreement with the school approved for funding.
-The Initiative Agreement will be set up in the (login required).
-Schools whose applications are approved will be notified via email (addressed to the Principal and CC the Business Manager) of funding availability.
+- The Department will review the application form and create an Initiative Agreement with the school approved for funding.
+The Initiative Agreement will be set up in the (staff login required).
+Schools whose applications are approved will be notified via email (addressed to the Principal and CC the Business Manager and Lead Contact) of funding availability.

 - The Department will create a Purchase Requisition in ARIBA to commit the funds in favour of the school.

-- Upon receipt of an invoice from a Registered Training Organisation (RTO) a school must create and submit a Reimbursement Request (RR) through the (login required).
+- A school must create and submit a Reimbursement Request (RR) through the (staff login required).
 Information and guidance documents on how to create and submit the RR can be found in the homepage of the STFG Portal.

 - Claims for reimbursement must include key documents such as school’s Debtor Invoice and invoice/s from the RTO that itemises the essential materials for the reimbursement to be approved.